 Sand casting is true alchemy.
-I take scraps of recycled sterling silver, melt them down and turn them into pieces of jewellery.
-From a real seashell that I’ve found on the beach to a gorgeous 925 sterling silver shell pendant, it’s quite magical and the reason why I get such a buzz out of what I do.
+I take scraps of recycled sterling silver, melt them down and turn them into pieces of beautiful jewellery.
+From a real seashell that I’ve found on the beach to a gorgeous 925 sterling silver shell necklace, the process is magical and full of wonder.

 The secret to getting great results in sand casting is all in the preparation.
 Here I have packed the metal rings with sand.
-Not sand from the beach, but a slightly sticky, oily sand which is perfect for picking up the tiny details and textures of organic forms.
+Not sand from the beach, but a slightly sticky, oily sand called delft clay, which is red and perfect for picking up the tiny details and textures of organic forms.

+Pressing this winkle seashell into the sand creates a beautiful impression.
 See here how the ridges of the shell have been captured in the sand.
 Those lines that you can see will be the ridges of the silver shell when it’s cast.
 Every time I create a piece like this, even using the same shell, it will be slightly different.
+That’s the beauty of casting.

 Sand casting isn’t for the faint hearted.
-Safety comes before anything and preparation is again really important.
+Safety comes before anything and preparation is again, really important.
 I will only do this in a safe space.
 The process involves melting the silver to a temperature where it is molten so it can be poured at lightening speed into the mould before it sets again.
-It can take 10 minutes to melt and a fraction of a second to solidify again.
+It can take 10 minutes to melt the recycled silver and a fraction of a second to solidify again.

-The recycled sterling silver needs to be heated using a large burner.
+The recycled sterling silver needs to be heated using a large burner or torch.
 See above the crucible filled with sterling silver scraps, along with any pieces that I’m not 100% happy with.
-I’ve turned up the heat and am patiently waiting for the silver to melt into a liquid.
-If you’ve tried this then you’ll know that it’s a very noisy process.
-You need a strong grip of the burner and watching silver melt is quite mesmerising so 100% concentration is a must.
+I’ve turned up the heat and am waiting for the silver to melt into a liquid.
+If you’ve tried this then you’ll know that it takes patience.
+You need a strong grip of the torch and watching silver melt is quite mesmerising so 100% concentration is a must.

-Following the pour, all that is left is a burnt impression of the silver shell in the sand.
-This mould cannot be reused so it’s time to leave the rings to cool, recycle the good, clean sand and set up another mould.
+Following the pour and the removal of the piece, which I’d hope turned out well, all that is left is a burnt impression of the silver shell in the sand.
+Sand cast moulds cannot be reused so it’s time to leave the rings to cool, recycle the good, clean sand and set up another mould.

 Here is the small winkle shell with the spru, which is formed as the molten silver rushes into the mould.
 I’ve used a saw to cut the spru from the shell, which I will recycle and melt down next time around.
 This is the silver shell in its raw state.
 It’s unfinished, unloved and will need more hours of work to create a wearable piece of jewellery.